Minority-Focused Text-to-Image Generation via Prompt Optimization: Method

 We now specialize the generic solver in~\eqref{eq:popt_general_token} for the task of minority generation.
 The key question is how to formulate an appropriate objective function ${\cal J}$ for this purpose.
 To address this, we draw inspiration from~\citet{um2024self}, employing their likelihood metric as the starting point for developing our objective function.

-Since the metric was originally defined in the pixel domain using non-T2I diffusion models (see~\Secref{sec:details_metric} for details), we initially perform a naive adaptation to accommodate the latent space of interest, ${\bz}_t \in \mathbb{R}^k$, and integrate text conditioning using CFG as is typical in the T2I context~\citep{kim2023regularization}.
+Since the metric was originally defined in the pixel domain using non-T2I diffusion models (see the supplementary for details), we initially perform a naive adaptation to accommodate the latent space of interest, ${\bz}_t \in \mathbb{R}^k$, and integrate text conditioning using CFG as is typical in the T2I context~\citep{kim2023regularization}.
 The adapted version of the metric reads: